Renting out your home as a holiday let

-- Airbnb says its typical UK host earns £2,000 a year by hosting for an average 46 nights a year.
+- Airbnb says its typical UK host earns £3,000 a year by hosting for an average of 36 nights a year.

-- Speak to a mortgage broker for an up-to-the-minute advice on which lenders are most accommodating to short-term lets as policies are constantly being tweaked.
-You can get fee-free impartial advice from our partners at award-winning brokers London & Country here
+Speak to a mortgage broker for an up-to-the-minute advice on which lenders are most accommodating to short-term lets as policies are constantly being tweaked.

 Listing my home and vetting guests

-- Airbnb charges hosts 3 per cent of the final sum paid by guests as a service fee for using the platform.
-Guests also pay a fee to Airbnb of between 6-12 per cent.
+- Airbnb charges hosts 3% of the final sum paid by guests as a service fee for using the platform.
+Guests also pay a fee of up to 14.2%.

-- If not you will have to pay tax on the income at your normal rate, although you should be able to offset some of the costs during the rental period such as utilities bills.
+Otherwise, you pay tax on the lettings income at your normal rate, although you should be able to offset some of the costs during the rental period such as utilities bills.

-- Under new rules, from April 2017 you will be able to earn £1,000 per year from small scale property-letting activities tax-free.
+You are able to earn £1,000 per year from small scale property-letting activities tax-free

-- If you are claiming rental expenses against your income you won’t be eligible for the new allowance either, so anyone with more than £1,000 per year of expenses won’t benefit.
+If you are claiming rental expenses against your income you won’t be eligible for the allowance either, so anyone with more than £1,000 per year of expenses won’t benefit.

 Being a good host

-While there are no official codes of conduct for homeowners looking to rent out their home as a holiday let, sites like Airbnb do expect hosts to ‘think carefully about their responsibilites’ and guidance is given on everything from providing a clean space to responding to guests in a timely manner.
+While there are no official codes of conduct for homeowners looking to rent out their home as a holiday let, sites like Airbnb do expect hosts to ‘think carefully about their responsibilites’ and guidance is given on everything from providing a clean and Covid-19 safe space to responding to guests in a timely manner.
 The site does state however that it has “no control over the conduct of hosts and disclaims all liability.”
 That being said of course if you’re a poor host it’s going to come out in your reviews and in really extreme cases Airbnb will ban you from listing a property.
-Needless to say, when a host in the US let himself into the house he was renting out while his guests were sleeping in 2014 it didn’t go down to well.
-The host was permanently banned from listing on the site and the guests received a full refund.